 To make sure you don’t end up over-paying for your car finance:

-- Shop around – you don’t have to take finance from the car dealer, you can buy it from lenders like Admiral.
-Our car finance is only available directly to car buyers, not through car dealers, so the commissions we would pay car dealers is passed on to consumers through lower rates
+- Shop around – you don’t have to take finance from the car dealer, it is also available from lenders like Admiral.
+Our car finance is only available directly to car buyers, not through car dealers, so through cutting out any commission, we are able to offer our customers lower rates.
+Check out our car finance calculator here.

-- Do your research – make sure you understand the difference between different types of car finance like PCP and Hire Purchase, for example PCP means paying a lump sum (called a balloon payment) if you want to keep the car
+- Do your research – make sure you understand the difference between different types of car finance like PCP and Hire Purchase, for example PCP means paying a lump sum (called a balloon payment) if you want to keep the car.
+We have pulled together an in-depth guide on this here

 - Understand the numbers - you should know how much you’ll be paying every month and in total before agreeing to any finance deal.
 We put together a car finance checklist to help you compare different car finance deals and choose the right one for you

-If you want to know more about how car dealers work, we recently spoke to three car salesmen from across the UK who shared their secrets, which could work in your favour when you’re buying a car:
+If you want to know more about how car dealers work, we have some insider information after speaking with three car salesmen from across the UK who shared tips, which could work in your favour when you’re buying a car:

 - Make friends with the salesperson, rather than thinking they’re someone who’s trying to rip you off